Editor's note: This story was originally published Sept. 20. We're bringing it back today as part of our midterm elections coverage.

 Soon, Desantiago was showing the duo how to make quick graphics for use on social media using a free app called "Canva."

 "See, we were right to come to this one!"
-Tammi exclaimed, lauding their decision to chose the digital workshop.
+Tammi exclaimed, lauding their decision to choose the digital workshop.

 Elizabeth Desantiago (far left) laughs with Jody (center) and Tammi (right) during the Digital 101 workshop